Skip to contents

 Using R base

-The contact matrices can also be plotted with the matrix_plot() function as a grid of colored rectangles with the numeric values in the cells.
-Heat colors are used by default, though this can be changed.
+The contact matrices can also be plotted with the matrix_plot() function as a grid of coloured rectangles with the numeric values in the cells.
+Heat colours are used by default, though this can be changed.

 matrix_plot(mr, color.palette = gray.colors)